"I know I have the ability to write well. But whenever I look back on what I've written, it sucks."

 3. Find your creative place

 For years, I wrote in our kitchen, after our second child took the ‘spare’ bedroom (so unthoughtful of him).
-This wasn't the easiest place to work in, but I soon learnt that you work with what you've got.
+This wasn't the easiest place to write, but you work with what you've got.

 And you can turn anywhere into your creative place.